Delia37/MyToDos/README.md

 # 📋 MyToDos

-A full-stack task management app that lets users manage their tasks, connect with friends, send/accept friend requests, and customize their profiles.
+MyToDos is a full-stack task management application built with Spring Boot (Java) on the backend and React on the frontend.
+It allows users to register, log in, manage tasks, send and accept friend requests, and edit profile information.
+It's designed with collaboration in mind, enabling team productivity through shared tasks.

 ## 🚀 Features